Online LPN Programs in Georgia

 - Register to take the National Council Licensure Examination-Practical Nurse (NCLEX-PN)

-LPN Education & Training in Georgia
+LPN Education and Training in Georgia

 The path to becoming an LPN in Georgia begins with enrolling in an accredited educational program, which may award a degree or a certificate in practical nursing.
 These programs include classroom and clinical training for LPNs and generally take about 12 full months, or three semesters, to complete.